top of page

 Who will live there?

 All 52 units will serve families with children.
 Half of the units will be dedicated to families coming directly from homelessness.
-The remaining half will be for families with low income who earn less than 50% of Area Median Income, which equates to $57,850 for a family of four.
+The remaining half will be for families with low income who earn less than 50% of Area Median Income.

 Madrona Highlands Development FAQ